Do you want to be able to call yourself Lord of Blackwood? It is easier than you think.

-Native Woods Preservation Ltd is an environment protection organisation which was formed to protect and preserve the woodland Loch Wood in Lanarkshire in Scotland.
-By offering the public to buy souvenir plots of land in Loch Wood, we ensure that the woodland can never be developed and at the same time our supporters gain the opportunity to use a genuine British feudal title which is historically tied to this land.
+Native Woods Preservation Ltd was formed to protect and preserve the woodland Loch Wood in Lanarkshire in Scotland.
+By offering the public to buy rights to souvenir plots of land in Loch Wood, we ensure that the woodland can never be developed and at the same time our supporters gain the opportunity to use a British feudal title with historical ties to this land.

 Loch Wood is situated on the former great Blackwood Estate in Scotland, once the largest estate in Lanarkshire and the vacation home of Scotland’s great poet and national treasure Robert Burns.
 For centuries Lanarkshire has been the territory of kings and noblemen.
 Laird of Blackwood was originally an ancient Scottish feudal title, and you can find traces of this title back to the medieval ages.